PatrickMcGrath29/thegoodland/content/posts/2024-12-19-his-witnesses.md

 createdDate: 2024-12-19
 slug: 2024-12-19-his-witnesses
 ---
+> "Chosen... that you should know His will, and see the Just One, and hear the voice of His mouth.
+For you will be His witness to all men of what you have seen and heard."
+>
+> —Acts 22:14-15

+::center
 Chosen that thou shouldest know Him\
 And the fulness of His grace,\
 That, through all life's varied pathway,\